-The controlled company exemption does not modify the independence requirements for the Audit Committee.
 The Sarbanes-Oxley Act of 2002 (as amended, the "Sarbanes-Oxley Act") and NYSE rules require that our Audit Committee be composed entirely of independent directors.
 The members of the Audit Committee are Mr. Mongillo, who serves as Chairman of the committee, and Messrs.
 Firestone and Strock.
 All members of the Audit Committee were affirmatively determined by our Board to be "independent" and "financially literate" under the rules and regulations of the NYSE and the SEC applicable to audit committee members under the Securities and Exchange Act of 1934, as amended (the "Exchange Act"), during their time of service.
 In addition, Mr. Mongillo was further affirmatively determined to be an "Audit Committee Financial Expert" under the rules and requirements of the NYSE.